How to remove an exterior brick chimney the easy way

 Once the exterior chimney has been removed

 Once the exterior chimney has been removed, you will be left with a hole in the roof and a hole in the main room where the fireplace opening was.
 If the chimney was intertwined with the architectural structure of the home, you will also need to repair and shore up anywhere that the chimney once took up.
-The cost of repairing the hole in the wall left by the chimney

 Benefits of exterior chimney removal